Active Capital Projects

 158 Street & Collins Avenue

 This City-owned .63 acre parcel of land along with an adjacent park easement, located at the northwest corner of 158 Street to 159 Street and Collins Avenue, and is planned to be an extension of the Intracoastal Park system.
 With a playground at Intracoastal Park South, there has been a demand for restrooms for those users.
-Additionally, there have been requests for active recreation in the form of tennis, pickleball and basketball.
-This project includes the design and construction of a few multi-use courts for these activities as well as a small building for restrooms, storage and a staff member, along with a small parking lot.
+Additionally, there have been requests for active recreation in the form of tennis and basketball.
+This project includes the design and construction of a multi-use court and tennis court for these activities as well as a small building for restrooms, storage and a staff member, along with a small parking lot.
 It is planned to be a resident-only park to serve our entire community.
-Currently, the contract for all of the plans are in a bidding process.
+Currently, the city held a Groundbreaking Ceremony on February 26, 2025 to kick off the construction of this park.
+Completion date for the project is tentatively scheduled for December 2025 or January 2026.

 466 NE 163 Street

 Completed design plans include public bathrooms, a concession area and a decking and landscaping system that will provide for ecological education and an opportunity to pursue water sports.
 Also includes funding for seawall design and installation, and mangrove mitigation.
-Dock repairs from Hurricane Irma damage is included under this project and has been partially reimbursed by FEMA.
-We are also anticipate building a marine patrol office and this dock will accommodate marine patrol boat lifts and a jet ski lift.
-Once the Parks and Recreation master plan is completed, conceptual ideas include a walking path, benches, non-motorized water sports and the potential for a water taxi in the future.
+Dock repairs from Hurricane Irma damage was completed along with this project and has been partially reimbursed by FEMA.
+We are also anticipate building a marine patrol office and this dock will accommodate 2 marine patrol boat lifts.
+Plans include a walking path, benches, non-motorized water sports and the potential for a water taxi in the future.

 Golden Shores Pump Station